-Salem believes the principal responsibility for financing a college education lies with the student and family.
-However, the College will attempt to meet financial need to the extent that funds are available through a combination of resources most appropriate to the individual applicant.
+Salem is committed to partnering with students and their families in financing their college education.
+To that end, Salem College provides need-based and merit-based aid to supplement the funds that families can provide.
 Ordinarily, each traditional student's financial aid package may consist of funds from several sources including scholarships and/or grants, student loan eligibility, and an on-campus work opportunity.
 A student may reject any portion of the award.
 However, the College makes no attempt to replace rejected funds with aid from another source.
 The majority of students receive a combination of need- and non-need-based aid funds; in such cases, all of the funds are governed by the rules concerning the need-based programs.